We all slow down as we age, but what’s the best way to stay healthy and strong as you enter your later years?

 3. Healthy diet

 And remember to drink lots of water.
-As we age, the body forgets to tell us we are thirsty so we must drink at regular intervals to combat this.
+As you age, your body forgets to tell you that you're thirsty, so you need to drink at regular intervals to combat this.

 4. Stay connected